nodeshift/web-application-reference/docs/development/styles.md

 ### Preprocessors

 While preprocessors are still being used, built-in css properties and rules are now starting to deprecate the use of preprocessors.
+It is also important to decide if the scope and scale of your project needs one.

 However, the team does prefer the use of the [Sass](https://sass-lang.com/).

+The team also agreed that it was important to be more CSS centric(native CSS features) even when using a preprocessor.
+This was because the language is introducing more and more features, which will start to make these preprocessors deprecated.

 Many of the popular front-end CSS and JavaScript frameworks used to create application have these processors built in, so if you are using a framework, it is always recommended to use what that framework is using.

+### Linting

+Similar to how developers [lint their JavaScript code](https://github.com/nodeshift/nodejs-reference-architecture/blob/main/docs/development/code-consistency.md) for code consistency, it is equally important to lint our CSS code.
+A module that the team has had success with is [stylint](https://www.npmjs.com/package/stylint).

+While the team doesn't make a recommendation on the linting rules, they do agree that a linter should be used and should be applied organization wide when applicable.

 ### General